Y0SH1J/HapagVenture/README.md

  ![image](https://github.com/Y0SH1J/HapagVenture/assets/122041317/20c96358-375d-4c13-8814-eff7a8e3b7cd)

 ## Final touches
-- In the following files, change the file path to the one in your system.
+- In the following files, change the file path of certain variables to the one in your system.
 (You can simply use Ctrl+H to replace the text)
     - Main.py, mainMenu.py, AnimatedIntro.py, decorations.py, Enemy.py, game_data.py, level.py, overworld.py, particles.py, Player.py, Quiz.py, ui.py, End_Screen.py